bensu/doo/README.md

 > In some systems (e.g. Ubuntu) you might need to run all npm commands
 > as root:
 > 	sudo npm install karma --save-dev

+### Karma Phantom and Karma Slimer (experimental)

+To avoid starting a new Slimer/Phantom on every run while using `auto`, we can use Slimer/Phantom through Karma.

+Install any of the launchers you'll use:

+    npm install karma-phantomjs-launcher --save-dev
+    npm install karma-slimerjs-launcher --save-dev

+and call

+    lein doo karma-phantom test auto
+    lein doo karma-slimer test auto

+If you are using `once`, the regular `phantom`/`slimer` runners are recommended.

+> Note: karma-slimer sometimes fails to close the running Slimer instance,
+> which you need to close manually.

+### Electron (experimental)

+After installing [Electron](http://electron.atom.io/releases/) install the launcher with

+    npm install karma-electron-launcher --save-dev

+and call

+    lein doo electron test

 ## Paths